 Hello Parents from OLG,

-It’s December – Feliz Navidad!
+Wow it is already May.
+Time is flying by!!
 It is always a pleasure to teach Spanish at OLG.
 I feel very blessed to be part of this community and I love teaching Spanish to your children.
-This month is such a beautiful month for OLG as we celebrate the Feast of Our Lady of Guadalupe.

 If you have any questions or concerns please contact me.

 Señora Brodahl, Spanish Teacher Pre-K to 8th grade